United Kingdom responses to the COVID-19 pandemic

 The United Kingdom's response to the COVID-19 pandemic consists of various measures by the healthcare community, the British and devolved governments, the military and the research sector.

 Throughout the pandemic, the British and devolved governments disseminated advice to the public, enacted numerous public health laws including several lockdowns, and provided financial support to several sectors.

 The British military were mobilised to assist with the pandemic response and conducted operations within the UK and in its overseas territories.
 The National Health Services of each nation also took action to free up hospital beds and resources, increase available staff, and establish temporary hospitals, although personal protected equipment shortages were a major issue in the early stages of the outbreak.
 Increasing capacity for COVID-19 testing took the cooperation of government healthcare agencies, various laboratories, universities and the Royal Mail.
 The British research sector were involved in COVID-19 vaccine clinical research, drug development and other innovation.

 UK and devolved government responses

 Military

 On 19 March 2020, the UK government announced the formation of a military task force, named the COVID Support Force, to assist with the pandemic response.
 Two military operations, Operation Rescript and Operation Broadshare, were launched and 20,000 military personnel were placed on standby.
 This military assistance was available to government departments, devolved administrations and to the civil authorities via the military aid to the civil authorities (MACA) mechanism.

 National health services response

-Healthcare in the UK is a devolved matter, with England, Northern Ireland, Scotland, and Wales each having their own systems of publicly funded healthcare, funded by and accountable to separate governments and parliaments.
+Healthcare in the United Kingdom is a devolved matter, with England, Northern Ireland, Scotland, and Wales each having their own systems of publicly funded healthcare, funded by and accountable to separate governments and parliaments.
 As a result of each country having different policies, laws, and priorities, a variety of differences now exist between these systems.